semgrep/semgrep-docs/docs/running-rules.md

 $ semgrep --config path/to/yaml
 ```

-We are working on optimizations to improve Semgrep's performance, which may have unexpected behavior.
-If you encounter a bug, you can run with `--optimizations none` to use the original code path.
+We are working on optimizations to improve Semgrep's performance, which necessitates changing how rules are processed.
+If you are using v0.55.0 or later and you encounter an unexpected metavariable binding or missing result, try running with `--optimizations none` to use the original code path.

+You may find that some files that were previously parsed are now skipped; this will happen if Semgrep can confirm the rule will not match the file without parsing it.
+You can similarly run with `--optimizations none` to avoid this.

 # Findings